-This document defines requirements for dedicated short-range communication (DSRC) between OBE and an interrogator for the purpose of checking compliance of road use with a local toll regime.
-It assumes an electronic fee collection (EFC) services architecture according to ISO 17573-1.
-See Figure 1.
+This document specifies requirements for dedicated short-range communication (DSRC) between OBE and an interrogator for the purpose of checking compliance of road use with a local toll regime.
+It assumes an electronic fee collection (EFC) services architecture according to ISO 17573-1 (see Figure 1).